 Google’s Android One Series Review: Budget, But Not Game Changing!

-The three new Android One models- Karbonn Sparkle V, Micromax Canvas A1, and Spice Dream Uno- are up for sale with the respective e-retailer and will be soon available through retail stores in the first week of October.
+The three new Android One models- Karbonn Sparkle V, Micromax Canvas A1, and Spice Dream Uno- are up for sale with the respective e-retailer and will soon be available through retail stores in the first week of October.

 With steep completion in the below Rs.
 7,000 segment, how good are the new Android One models?

-For looks, Micromax Canvas A1 looks and feels similar to almost Karbonn Sparkle V and Spice Dream Uno, except for few ignorable aesthetic design changes.
+For looks, Micromax Canvas A1 looks and feels similar to Karbonn Sparkle V and Spice Dream Uno, except for few ignorable aesthetic design changes.

 All Android One models are made of plastic and are easy on the grip, so there isn’t much to complain here.
 The soft rounded corners of all models are average.

-The Micromax model comes with 4.5-inch FWVGA(480x854p) IPS display, which is decent if not the best.
+The Micromax model comes with a 4.5-inch FWVGA(480x854p) IPS display, which is decent if not the best.
 Compared to Moto E and Redmi 1S, the color and display remains on the lower side.

 In terms of Camera features, there isn’t much that Android One models have to offer.
 The 5-MP rear camera is comparable to that of Moto E but comes with LED flash and surely doesn’t match to the 8 MP camera of Redmi 1s.
 However, unlike the Moto E and the average camera of Redmi, Android One phones have a 2MP front camera.